 I didn’t sleep anymore that night.
 When my grandma woke up, I told her to hide all of the liquor in her house.
 I explained that my sister was now taking me on the trip.
-My grandma wanted to talk about it but I had had enough.
-I wasn’t in the mood to comfort someone else on my mother’s alcoholism.
-I told her we would talk about it later.
+She didn’t say a word.

 My sister and I went on the tour of the school and I fell in love.
 I forgot about my mom and dad.
 I forgot how much I was hurting.
 I forgot everything.
 All I could think about was the hope this school offered, the hope for a new beginning.
 My sister was an alma mater of the school and was so excited for me to go.
 We didn’t talk about my mom the entire time.

 That drive home the next day was one of the longest of my life.
 I called my dad on the way and told him everything.
 My mom sat there pouting while I was on the phone and I sat there wanting to punch her in the face.
 He didn’t say much but said we would talk when we got back.
 I thought that meant we would talk about what we were going to do with my mother, I was very wrong.

 When we finally arrived, my dad asked to see me.
 I headed upstairs and was thinking over everything that happened.
 I assumed he wanted to know all the details because it was his family we were visiting.
 He didn’t look at me though.
 He just looked out the window and I waited patiently.
 I thought he was really upset with my mom.
 Then he started talking and he broke my heart.